scandurra/LLM-based-UCTframework/README.md

 Only two models, Meta Llama 3.3 70B and CodeLlama (a foundational model for code generation tasks, built on top of Llama 2) are employed.

-An appendix to ease access to key artifacts/examples about prompt engineering is [here](#SANER_2026 Appendix.pdf).
+An appendix to ease access to key artifacts/examples about prompt engineering is ./SANER_2026_Appendix.pdf